arpanxneuro/algovault/geeksforgeeks/w1-p6-check-if-an-array-is-sorted0701/README.md

-# Check If an Array is Sorted0701
+# Check If an Array is Sorted

 > **Difficulty**: Basic
 > **Accuracy**: